GNU-Ymir/Documentations/README.md

 $ dpkg -r libgmidgard-8-dev
 ```
 **Caution** The uninstallation can remove your gcc installation.
-But you can still reinstall it easily if there is problem, by typing :
+But you can still reinstall it easily if there is any problem, by typing :
 ```ymir
 sudo apt install --reinstall gcc-8
 ```